mkwng/jquery-centerTextarea/README.md

     $(.yourtextarea').centerTextarea();

-You currently have to bind this to every keyup for it to work.
+You currently have to bind this to every keyup for it to work live as the user types:

     $(.yourtextarea').bind("keyup",function() {
       $(this).centerTextarea();